 “Doesn’t that put me in an awkward position, as if I now owe him something in return.
 It also could be interpreted as a form of bribery, God know what for ?
 What can an English professor do for the Deputy Minister of education ?
 Very strange custom indeed.”

-Over the course of the years Lukas and Germaine spent in Uganda they received many such unsolicited rewards but since they were foreigners were not expected to reciprocate the gestures.
+Over the course of the years Lukas and Germaine spent in Kenya they received many such unsolicited rewards but since they were foreigners were not expected to reciprocate the gestures.
 Germaine was given the use of a luxury holiday apartment in Jimja on Lake Victora and Lukas regularly received cases of French Champagne or expensive wines from South Africa.

 “It’s a bit like a potlatch,” Germaine remarked during another party where everybody tried to outdo everybody else with giving out lavish presents of exotic spirits or gadgets.
 “It reminds me of the Northwest Coast First Nations and their custom of given everything away just to arrive back home with all new stuff given to them by complete strangers at the potlatch ceremony.”

-As their years in Uganda were coming to an end they were having to divest themselves of years of accumulated possessions, many of them gifts from local friends and government officials.
+As their years in Kenya were coming to an end they were having to divest themselves of years of accumulated possessions, many of them gifts from local friends and government officials.
 Rather then try to sell their stuff they decided to emulate their local peers and give everything away but rather than give to the ones that already had everything Lukas in his infinite wisdom decided to lavish his goodwill on the less fortunate, like their servants.
 Thus he gave away furniture, kitchen implements and even clothes he bought and never wore to his cleaning staff at the university and the cooks at the cafeteria but the biggest surprise he saved for last.
 In a magnanimous gesture he presented his Mercedes, although now 5 years old, to Beko, their faithful gardener.